ComputeCanada/magic_castle/docs/README.md

 [bastion tag computation code](https://github.com/ComputeCanada/magic_castle/blob/main/common/design/main.tf#L58).

 **Post build modification effect**: modify the cloud provider firewall rules at next `terraform apply`.

-### 4.17 generate_ssh_key (optional)

-**default_value**: `false`

-If true, Terraform will generate an ssh key pair that would then be used when copying file with Terraform file-provisioner.
-The public key will be added to the sudoer account authorized keys.

-This parameter is useful when Terraform does not have access to one of the private key associated with the public keys provided in `public_keys`.

-**Post build modification effect**:

-- `false` -> `true`: will cause Terraform failure.
-Terraform will try to use the newly created private SSH key to connect to the cluster, while the corresponding public SSH key is yet registered with the sudoer account.
-- `true` -> `false`: will trigger a scp of terraform_data.yaml at next terraform apply.
-The Terraform public SSH key will be removed from the sudoer account `authorized_keys` file at next Puppet agent run.

 ### 4.18 software_stack (optional)